rvrebcev/near-development-101/content/near101_chapter_1.md

 ```javascript=
 export const products = new PersistentUnorderedMap<string, string>("PRODUCTS");
 ```
-We create a constant variable called `products` that is an `PersistentUnorderedMap` that maps product ids of type `string` to product names of type `string`.
+We create a constant variable called `products` that is an `PersistentUnorderedMap` that will map product ids of type `string` to product names of type `string`.

 The string `PRODUCTS` in the `PersistentUnorderedMap`'s constructor is the unique prefix to use for every key.